Skip to content

 Update Peer DNS Settings

-Edit your peer and set:
+Edit your peer and configure the DNS & Filtering section:

 Monitor DNS Queries